TimUnderhay/ngx-panzoom/README.md

   }

   ngOnDestroy(): void {
-    this.panZoomAPI.unsubscribe();  // don't forget to unsubscribe.  you don't want a memory leak!
+    this.apiSubscription.unsubscribe();  // don't forget to unsubscribe.  you don't want a memory leak!
   }

 }